bibleexchange/courses/synoptic-gospels/en/0402_preparation.md

 After the genealogy, Luke tells of the preparation of Jesus.

-> “Jesus being full of the Holy Ghost...was led by the Spirit into the wilderness”&mdash;Luke 4:1
+> "Jesus being full of the Holy Ghost...was led by the Spirit into the wilderness"—Luke 4:1

 He was tried and proven.
-The more you crush a rose, the more it’s fragrance is recognized and released.
+The more you crush a rose, the more it's fragrance is recognized and released.
 So the more the devil assaulted Christ, the more His perfection was revealed.

 O, to be like Jesus!